soph4/VADR-profiles/README.md

                 Commands:

-                        1. filter.sh <sqa file from 1st round of VADR> <fasta file of seqs>
+                        1. filter.sh <sqa file from 1st round of VADR> <refseq_summary file> <fasta file of seqs>

                         - filters the vadr.sqa.tbl file for sequences that have PASSED
                         - creates fasta file with those sequences according to their refseq
+			- refseq_summary file: contains 2 columns (1st: refseqs, 2nd: length of refseqs)
+			- output files: .fa files: fasta file with all the sequences that have passed for each refseq .reverse.list.txt with a list of sequences that passed for each refseq

         b.
 ALIGN + BUILD (align filtered sequences and refseq and build new CM)

                 Commands:

                         align.sh (calls all the scripts below)
 			------------------------------------------------------------------------------------------
+			Sub-sccripts in the align-scripts directory

                         1. qalign.sh
                         - Takes the fasta files from the FILTER step and uses cmalign